ashenafee/mm-dl/README.md

     Success: MyMedia video '...' has been downloaded!
     ```

-8. In Finder/File Explorer, navigate to the folder containing `mm-dl` (the file from step 1) and you should see your video `.mkv` downloaded.
+8. In Finder/File Explorer, navigate to the folder containing `mm-dl.py` (the file from step 1) and you should see your video `.mkv` downloaded.

 ## Disclaimer
 ---
-mm-dl is a script to ease the process of downloading videos from MyMedia.
+mm-dl is a Python script to ease the process of downloading videos from MyMedia.
 It uses [ffmpeg](https://ffmpeg.org) and [ffmpeg-progressbar-cli](https://github.com/sidneys/ffmpeg-progressbar-cli) which carry out downloading.

 I am not responsible for any copyright infringement.
 Additionally, I am not responsible for any inappropriate use of this tool, and I am not responsible for any loss of data or other damages.